adam-zakaria/yolo-training/README.md

 ## FiftyOne
 I've set up FiftyOne but have not documented it.
 If there is interest in using it please let me know and I can organize documentation.

+## The code
+### Executing a stage of the pipeline
+At the bottom of each file in the pipeline there exist strings that should be populated with the name of the dataset that you wish to apply a specific pipeline stage to.
+For instance, in base.py simply pass the dataset like so: ```produce_dataset('n100t')```

+### Adding a dataset
+To add support for a new dataset, the first step would be to add cases for the dataset in ```dataset_helper()``` in base.py and add files to the specified locations.
+I have not thought about adding support for new datasets beyond this step.